a conversation with Bram De Looze | Brussels Jazz Festival 2025

 When did you decide to make it your profession?

 The summer courses at the Haleweyn Foundation in Dworp gave me a huge boost.
-For a 15-year-old, spending four weeks with other - previously unknown - musicians does wonders.
-During my course, we took lessons from Billy Heart, who played with Miles Davis.
+For a 15-year-old, spending a full week with other - previously unknown - musicians does wonders.
+During my course, we took lessons from Billy Hart, who played with Miles Davis.
 It was there that a lot of young musicians got the bug.
 I met a lot of people there who I sometimes see again for individual projects.

 Why did you choose the piano?
 And who inspired you most?